 I am not talking only about Christianity, but all of the world’s religions.
 Every religion was started by an enlightened being who taught mostly about love, and the need for tolerance.
 I do mean ALL of the world’s religions.
 If you don’t believe me research it.

+It seems to me that the followers of all religions worship their messenger, but have never got the message.
 What could anyone be fighting about?
 If you follow the tenets of your Savior, how could anyone have a problem with someone stating their view point, or practicing their religion?

 We all need to lighten up.
 As long as your faith is grounded on love, and you practice that love as best you can, you are growing spiritually.